CJGC/ComputerArchitecture/ProcessorV3/README.md

-Processor V3 is still without ending
+Processor V3 is finished and working properly

-Pending module changing
-" Arithmetic logic unit 'ALU' "